Listen to Rapunzel while you read along!

 After a bit, the braid was thrown from the window again.
 The witch climbed back down the tower wall.
 Then she left.

 The prince waited.
 He stepped up to the tower.
 In a voice that sounded as much like the witch as he could, he called out, “Rapunzel, Rapunzel!
 Let down your hair!”
 In a moment, the same long blond braid came out of the window.
 “It worked!” thought the prince.
 He climbed up the wall of the tower.

 You can be sure that Rapunzel was very surprised to see the prince climb into her window.
 She had never seen a person up close before other than the witch, much less a man!
 “Who are you?” she said in fear.

 “Do not worry,” said the prince.
 “I am a friend.”

-“But the world is not as bad as all that!” said the prince.
-He told Rapunzel about flowers and gardens, children and games, about pets and festivals, secrets and strawberries.
-After many hours had gone by, Rapunzel said he must go.
-For the witch may come back any time.
+“But the world is not as bad as all that,” said the prince.
+He told Rapunzel about flowers and festivals, games and gardens.
+About puppies and puddles, strawberries and secrets.

+Many hours went by.
+At last, Rapunzel said he must go - the witch may come back at any time.
 “Very well,” said the prince.
 “But I will be back tomorrow.”
-Rapunzel threw her braid of hair out the window, and the prince climbed down.
+Rapunzel threw her braid out the window, and the prince climbed down.

-The next day, the prince came back up to Rapunzel’s room.
+The next day, the prince climbed back up to Rapunzel’s room.
 He said, “I have a surprise for you.”
-He brought strawberries for her to taste.
-Never had Rapunzel felt happier!
+He had brought strawberries for her.

 Plan to Escape